Goat Island (New York)

 Goat Island (previously called Iris Island) is a small island in the Niagara River, in the middle of Niagara Falls between the Bridal Veil Falls and the Horseshoe Falls.
 The island is at the southwest corner of the City of Niagara Falls (and of Niagara County), New York, in the United States and is part of Niagara Falls State Park.

-Goat Island has no residents, but is a destination for tourists visiting the falls on the U.S. side.
-It has several viewing points, including from Terrapin Point.
+Goat Island has no residents but is a destination for tourists visiting the falls on the U.S. side.
+It has several viewing points, including Terrapin Point.
 Goat Island is connected to the U.S. mainland by two bridges that carry foot, car, and trackless train traffic, and to the smaller Luna Island (adjacent to the American Falls) by a pedestrian bridge.
 Goat Island is largely wooded and is interlaced with foot trails.
 The Cave of the Winds tour elevator provides access down to the foot of the falls.

 Geology

 The island was formed during the recent retreat of the falls as it cut inward (upstream) through the Niagara Escarpment.
 The Niagara River's channel splits in two above the falls, creating two sets of falls, one on either side of the island.
 In 1959–60, the island's eastern side was extended about 8.5 acre for additional parking and a helicopter pad.
 Fill was provided from excavation for the construction of the Robert Moses State Parkway.
-In 1955 the area between the Terrapin Rocks and Goat Island was filled in, creating Terrapin Point.
+In 1954–1955 the area between the Terrapin Rocks and Goat Island was filled in, creating Terrapin Point.